acoustic-content-samples/sample-wch-conversation-server/README.md

 # Acoustic Content Conversation Server

-Starter Kit to implement rich-featured, cross-channel & multi-language chat solutions with omni-channel content managed with Acoustic Content (formerly Watson Content Hub) for messengers, websites and bots.
+Starter Kit to implement rich-featured, cross-channel & multi-language chat solutions with omni-channel content managed with Acoustic Content for messengers, websites and bots.

-This starter kit is also used for the [WCH Robot Maker Kit](https://content-us-1.content-cms.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html).

-The conversational capabilites such as language understanding and dialog structure are implemented through the [Watson Conversation Service](https://www.ibm.com/watson/services/conversation/).
-Every content visible to the user of the chat is created and managed inside of [Watson Content Hub](https://www.ibm.com/de-de/marketplace/cloud-cms-solution).
-You can also use other cognitive services such as the Tone Analyzer to enrich the inital experience.
+All content visible to the user of the chat is created and managed inside of [Acoustic Content](https://acoustic.com/products/content).
+The conversational capabilites such as language understanding and dialog structure are implemented through the [IBM Watson Conversation Service](https://www.ibm.com/watson/services/conversation/).
+A chatbot could also be built using Acoustic Content in combination with any AI system, such as AWS.

 The sample currently supports multiple chat-interfaces:
 1. A **REST API** for easy integration into websites or audio bots.